percona/pmm/docs/using/platform/dbaas.md

 1. Select the *DB Cluster* tab.

-2. Identify the database cluster to be changed.
+2. Find the row with the database cluster you want to change.

 3. In the *Actions* column, open the <i class="uil uil-ellipsis-v"></i> menu and click *Edit*.